awsdocs/amazon-ec2-user-guide/doc_source/accelerated-computing-instances.md

 ## Release Notes<a name="gpu-instance-current-limitations"></a>
 + You must launch the instance using an HVM AMI\.
 + GPU\-based instances can't access the GPU unless the NVIDIA drivers are installed\.
++ The following are requirements for G4 instances:
+  + NVMe drivers must be installed\.
+EBS volumes are exposed as [NVMe block devices](nvme-ebs-volumes.md)\.
+  + Elastic Network Adapter \([ENA](enhanced-networking-ena.md)\) drivers must be installed\.

+  The following AMIs meet these requirements:
+  + Amazon Linux 2
+  + Amazon Linux AMI 2018\.03
+  + Ubuntu 14\.04 or later
+  + Red Hat Enterprise Linux 7\.4 or later
+  + SUSE Linux Enterprise Server 12 SP2 or later
+  + CentOS 7 or later
+  + FreeBSD 11\.1 or later
 + There is a limit of 100 AFIs per region\.
 + There is a limit on the number of instances that you can run\.
 For more information, see [How many instances can I run in Amazon EC2?](https://aws.amazon.com/ec2/faqs/#How_many_instances_can_I_run_in_Amazon_EC2) in the Amazon EC2 FAQ\.
 To request an increase in these limits, use the following form: [Request to Increase Amazon EC2 Instance Limit](https://console.aws.amazon.com/support/home#/case/create?issueType=service-limit-increase&limitType=service-code-ec2-instances)\.